Rational curves and the Hilbert Property on Jacobian Kummer varieties: Abstract

 \section{Abstract}

-A conjecture by Corvaja and Zannier predicts that smooth, projective, simply connected varieties over a number field with Zariski dense set of rational points have the Hilbert Property; this was proved by Demeio for Kummer surfaces which are associated to products of two elliptic curves.
+Let $K$ be a finitely generated field of characteristic zero.
+A conjecture by Corvaja and Zannier predicts that smooth, projective, simply connected varieties over $K$ with Zariski dense set of rational points have the Hilbert Property.

-In this article, over a finitely generated field of characteristic zero, we establish the Hilbert Property for all Kummer surfaces associated to the Jacobian of a genus $2$ curve.
-In general we prove that all Jacobian Kummer varieties associated to a hyperelliptic curve of genus $\geq 2$ of odd degree also have the Hilbert Property.
+In this article, we confirm this conjecture for all Kummer surfaces associated to the Jacobian of a genus $2$ curve over $K$, and in general for all Jacobian Kummer varieties associated to a hyperelliptic curve of genus $\geq 3$ of odd degree over $K$.